The UG4 gene is expressed in stem tissue and leaf tissue of the p... | Channels for Pearson+

 The UG4 gene is expressed in stem tissue and leaf tissue of the plant Arabidopsis thaliana.
 To study mechanisms regulating UG4 expression, six small deletions of DNA sequence upstream of the gene-coding sequence are made.
 The locations of deletions and their effect on UG4 expression are shown here.

-Why does deletion D raise UG4 expression in leaf tissue but not in stem tissue?
+Why does deletion E lower expression of UG4 in leaf tissue but not in stem tissue?

 Verified Solution